chloroken/eve-min/README.md

    - `"m"` minimizes all clients
    - `"k"` kills all clients

-**Combination Flags**: The `"r"` flag can be prepended to target flags, like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to perform both actions at once, avoiding the need for a dedicated refresh button.
+**Combination Flags**: The `"r"` flag can be prepended to target flags like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to perform both actions at once, avoiding the need for a dedicated refresh button.
 However, be aware that **refreshing with every switch will have a negative performance impact**.
-For the fastest-possible switching, don't use combination flags.
+Unless performance doesn't matter to you, use combination flags sparingly.

 # Dependencies